 False accusations of domestic violence can have devastating impacts on those accused.
 Once someone has been labeled as an ‘abuser,’ it can be hard to move forward.
-You may be wondering, are there any penalties in place for individuals who make false reports of domestic violence?
+You may be wondering, are there any consequences for individuals who make false reports of domestic violence?

 Domestic violence is one of the most serious criminal offenses.
-So much so that if the alleged victim later wants to drop charges, they can’t.
+In fact, if the alleged victim wants to drop the charges in the future, they can't.
 Only the prosecution can decide whether or not to drop the charges.
 People know how seriously domestic violence accusations are taken and may make false accusations due to ulterior motives.

 One of the biggest motivations for people to lie about domestic violence is child custody.
 During a custody battle or bitter divorce, one parent may lie about domestic violence to hurt the other parent’s chances of getting joint or full custody.
 The courts are extremely cautious about protecting the child’s best interests; if there is any possibility that one parent would be a danger to the child, it will severely affect their custody rights.